 When cataplexy is not present, diagnosis must be made after excluding other possible causes of daytime sleepiness and fatigue, along with a positive MSLT.

 Doctors prescribe central nervous system alerting agents such as modafinil and amphetamine-like stimulants such as methylphenidate to alleviate EDS and reduce the incidence of sleep attacks.
 For most people these medications are generally quite effective at reducing daytime drowsiness and improving levels of alertness.
-However, these medications may be associated with several undesirable side effects so their use must be carefully monitored.
+However, use of these medications may be associated with several undesirable side effects and must be carefully monitored.
 Common side effects include irritability and nervousness, shakiness, disturbances in heart rhythm, stomach upset, nighttime sleep disruption, and anorexia.
 Individuals may also develop tolerance with long-term use, leading to the need for increased dosages to maintain effectiveness.
 In addition, doctors should be careful when prescribing these drugs and people should be careful using them because the potential for abuse is high with any amphetamine.

 Two classes of antidepressant drugs have proved effective in controlling cataplexy in many individuals: tricyclics (including imipramine, desipramine, clomipramine, and protriptyline) and selective serotonin and noradrenergic reuptake inhibitors (including venlafaxine, fluoxetine and atomoxetine).
 In general, antidepressants produce fewer adverse effects than do amphetamines.
 But troublesome side effects still occur in some individuals, including impotence, high blood pressure, and heart rhythm irregularities.